justinblayney/darkstar-theme-public/README.md

 - This repository is a public sample and does not include sensitive data or configuration files.

-Feel free to explore the code and adapt it for your own projects!
+- Feel free to explore the code and adapt it for your own projects!

+## Feb 6 2025 updates
+- Integrated a TOC into the ACF flex components
+- Added a Review CTP with its own TOC
+- Added "gulp-sass": "^6.0.0", and adjusted SCSS to match
+- removed WCK Plugin

+---